-In all jobs, expect to be putting a full 40 hour weeks, 5 days a week because you often don’t get light workloads.
+In all jobs, expect to be putting in a full 40-hour week, 5 days a week because you often don’t get light workloads.
 You could be using a curriculum off the shelf or creating your own as required.
 Be prepared for extra paperwork, activities, and obligations when you’re teaching English in Dubai.

 You can earn anywhere from $3,500 to 5,500 USD (12,000 – 20,000 AED) per month.
 The salary is fantastic.
 And even better is that it’s tax-free.
 UAE also offers bonuses for completing contracts and flight reimbursements.

 One of the most important things you should look out for in your contract is that it includes housing.
 You don’t want to pay for this out of your own pocket because housing is expensive compared to other Gulf countries.